-PFPR focuses on the social sectors where public financial management failures are most visible at the point of delivery.
-The four sectors below are where the initiative concentrates its diagnostics, technical assistance and reform accompaniment.
-Each has a dedicated page that sets out the PFM-specific bottlenecks and the work PFPR does to address them.
+PFPR focuses on the social sectors where public financial management failures show up most clearly, at the point where services reach people.
+The four sectors below are where the work is concentrated.
+Each has its own page setting out the PFM bottlenecks that matter and what PFPR does about them.

-The PFM bottlenecks that decide whether budgeted health funds reach primary care, essential commodities and the workforce.
-Strengthening budget execution, emergency preparedness and country systems.
+The PFM bottlenecks that decide whether health funds reach primary care, medicines and the workforce.
+Work on budget execution, emergency readiness and the use of country systems.

 Read more ↗Multi-sectoral nutrition budgets that can actually be tracked, executed and audited.
 Financing of high-impact interventions, school feeding, supplementation and treatment of acute malnutrition.